godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`Variant<class_Variant>` **_get_parameter_default_value** **(** :ref:`StringName<class_StringName>` parameter **)** |virtual| |const|

-Gets the default value of a parameter.
+When inheriting from :ref:`AnimationRootNode<class_AnimationRootNode>`, implement this virtual method to return the default value of a ``parameter``.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.

 ----